Diabetes Desserts Cookbook For Dummies

 Tips for eating out in restaurants for Canadians with diabetes

 Having diabetes can make eating out at a restaurant quite challenging.
 It can be hard to find foods that are diabetes-friendly, but increasingly Canadian restaurants are offering healthier food options.
-Here are some strategies you can follow to make eating out a healthful, not harmful, experience:
+Here are some strategies you can follow to make eating out a healthful experience:

-• Order the “lunch” sized portion for your dinner
+• Order the “lunch”-size portion for your dinner.

-• When ordering a salad, ask for low-calorie dressings like oil and vinegar on the side so you can choose how much to put on.
+• When ordering a salad, ask for low-calorie dressings like vinaigrette on the side so you can choose how much to put on.

-• Ask to see the nutritional information and look at the content of the various food choices you’re considering.
-Also, often restaurant menus have symbols to let you know what are healthier food choices.
+• Ask to see the nutritional information (or look it up on the restaurant’s website) and look at the content of the various food choices you’re considering.
+Restaurant menus often have symbols to let you know which options are healthier.

 • Order baked, steamed, or broiled foods, tomato-based dishes, grilled chicken, or fish (non-battered).

-10 ways to enjoy a meal and be diabetic
+10 ways to enjoy a meal andfor diabetes

 About This Article